 - Swelling and redness on the gums or mouth

 - Sudden, tooth-related pain or new pain in the gums

 The appropriate response depends on the situation and severity of the injury suffered.
-In case of a lost tooth, the immediate action taken may decide whether a dentist can replace the tooth or not.
+In case of a lost tooth, immediate action may decide whether a dentist can replace the tooth.

 Dental Emergencies When Travelling

 Travelling is already stressful.
 Adding a dental emergency makes it more exhausting.
 Make sure you’re prepared to avoid issues and deal with them when they take place.

 Dental emergencies should be attended to right away to avoid inconvenience during your trip.
 The quicker the problem is solved, the more likely you will be saved from hassle, extra costs, and more comprehensive treatments.

 At Dentists on Vincent, we are ready to handle your dental emergencies with the utmost care and urgency you deserve.

 Call us on (08) 9242 4400 or visit us at 322 Vincent Street in Leederville.

 NEED DENTAL ADVICE?
 JUST ASK US A QUESTION. (replies during business hours)